rassaire/dmo-gpm-tutorial/tutorial5.md

 val ui = ScalismoUI()
 ```
 ## Loading and preprocessing a dataset:
-Let's load (and visualise) a set of humerus and scapula meshes from which we wish to model variations in shape and pose.
-We are interested in the shoulder joint, but the framework works with any joint (object complex) with a finite number of objects:
+Let's load (and visualise) a set of first and second lollipop meshes from which we want to model variations in shape and pose.
+We are interested in the lollipop joint (a joint consisting of a first and second lollipop object), but the framework works with any (object complex) joint with a finite number of objects:
 ```Scala
 val dataGroup = ui.createGroup("datasets")